Koba Koindredi

-Koba Leïn Koindredi (born 27 October 2001) is a French professional footballer who plays as a central midfielder for Swiss Super League club Basel, on loan from Primeira Liga club Sporting CP.
+Koba Leïn Koindredi (born 27 October 2001) is a French professional footballer who plays as a central midfielder for Swiss Super League club Lausanne-Sport.
 Born in Djibouti to New Caledonian and Malagasy roots, and raised in Fréjus, Var department, he has represented France at youth level.

 Early life

 Koindredi was born in Djibouti to a New Caledonian military father who was on a peacekeeping mission in Djibouti; his grandfather from Païta fought for France in World War I. He grew up in Fréjus, in the Var department.

 Club career

-RC Lens
+Lens

-Koindredi joined RC Lens' youth setup in 2017, from Étoile Fréjus Saint-Raphaël.
+Koindredi joined Lens' youth setup in 2017, from Fréjus Saint-Raphaël.
 He made his senior debut with the former's reserves on 22 December 2018, aged 17, by playing the last 30 minutes of a 0–1 Championnat National 2 home loss against SC Schiltigheim.

-Valencia CF
+Valencia

-In January 2019, Koindredi moved to Valencia CF, being initially assigned to the Juvenil A squad.
-Promoted to the B-team in Segunda División B for the 2019–20 campaign, he scored his first senior goal on 1 September, netting the opener of a 2–2 away draw against CD Castellón.
+In January 2019, Koindredi moved to Valencia, being initially assigned to the Juvenil A squad.
+Promoted to the B-team in Segunda División B for the 2019–20 campaign, he scored his first senior goal on 1 September, netting the opener of a 2–2 away draw against Castellón.
 During the season, he also featured with the Juvenil squad in the UEFA Youth League.

-Koindredi made his first team debut on 16 December 2020, starting in a 4–2 away win against Terrassa FC for the season's Copa del Rey.
-He made his La Liga debut fourteen days later, coming on as a late substitute for Vicente Esquerdo in a 1–2 away loss against Granada CF. He scored his first goal for the first team on 17 January 2021 in the last 32 of the cup, opening a 2–0 win at AD Alcorcón.
+Koindredi made his first team debut on 16 December 2020, starting in a 4–2 away win against Terrassa for the season's Copa del Rey.
+He made his La Liga debut fourteen days later, coming on as a late substitute for Vicente Esquerdo in a 1–2 away loss against Granada.
+He scored his first goal for the first team on 17 January 2021 in the last 32 of the cup, opening a 2–0 win against Alcorcón.

 On 30 May 2021, after Valencia's reserves were demoted to the fifth-tier Tercera División RFEF following a restructuring, Koindredi extended his contract with the club until June 2025.
-In their run to the cup final that season, he scored a direct free kick to wrap up a 3–0 win at amateur side CD Utrillas in the first round on 2 December.
+In their run to the cup final that season, he scored a direct free kick to wrap up a 3–0 win against amateur side Utrillas in the first round on 2 December.

 On 25 August 2022, Koindredi moved on loan to Segunda División side Real Oviedo for the season.